uberspot/DebianDroid/README.md

 #DebianDroid

-Debian Android app started as part of Google Summer of Code 2013.
+This Debian Android app started as part of Google Summer of Code 2013.
+It's an Android Application for maintainers, uploaders or developers of the Debian community.
+It communicates with the Debian soap and rest api and retrieves various information that can be useful when you're not in front of your workstation at home or at office.
+It eases a lot of operations like checking the next DInstall time, submitting a new bug report or responding to an existing one, getting info on packages and on pending bugs for those packages etc.

 ##Possible use cases